awsdocs/aws-security-hub-user-guide/doc_source/securityhub-enable.md

   aws securityhub enable-security-hub --enable-default-standards --tags '{"Department": "Security"}'
   ```

 After you enable Security Hub, you can enable or disable standards\.
-See [Disabling or enabling a security standard](securityhub-standards-enable-disable.md)\.
+See [Enabling and disabling security standards](securityhub-standards-enable-disable.md)\.

 ## Enabling Security Hub \(Multi\-account script\)<a name="securityhub-enable-multiaccount-script"></a>